-An employee who desires to resign from the University should submit a letter of resignation to his or her supervisor at least two weeks in advance of the intended termination date.
+An employee who desires to resign from the University should submit a letter of resignation to his or her supervisor at least two weeks in advance of the intended resignation date.

-The employing department will notify the Personnel Services Office in writing of the intended termination.
+The employing department will notify the Personnel Services Office of the intended resignation by completing a Personnel Transaction Form immediately and forwarding it to the Personnel Services Office.

-The exiting employee must report to the Personnel Services Office on his or her last working day to make arrangements for receipt of the final paycheck, to discuss retirement refunds and group insurance coverage, and to complete an Exit Interview Questionnaire and a University Separation Form.
+The exiting employee must report to the Personnel Services Office on his or her last working day to make arrangements for receipt of the final paycheck, to discuss retirement refunds, group insurance coverage, and to complete an Exit Interview Questionnaire.
 All University property and keys must be returned before refunds of deposits are made or before the final paycheck can be released.